Danin1993/Graphics-Pipeline-1/README.md

 The modified code for this project is located in the driver_state.cpp file.
 ## Description

 This project simulates elements of the OpenGL graphics pipeline.
+This includes:
-This includes triangle, indexed, triangle fan, and triangle strip vertex ordering shemes, triangle clipping with the view-volume, triangle color interpolation methods, z-buffering, and triangle rasterization.
+- triangle, indexed, triangle fan, and triangle strip vertex ordering schemes
+- triangle clipping with the view-volume
+- triangle color interpolation methods
+- z-buffering
+- triangle rasterization

 ## Usage